weiping-playnext/Zenject/Documentation/Factories.md

 And similarly if you want to instantiate your dynamic object via `FromMethod`, `FromNewComponentOnNewGameObject`, `FromInstance`, `FromSubContainerResolve`, etc. (see <a href="../README.md#binding">binding section</a> for full details)

-Using FromSubContainerResolve can be particularly useful if your dynamically created object has a lot of its own dependencies.
+Using `FromSubContainerResolve` can be particularly useful if your dynamically created object has a lot of its own dependencies.
 You can have it behave like a "Facade"  (see the <a href="SubContainers.md">subcontainers section</a> for details on nested containers / facades)

-Note that in both of the above examples we could install it like this instead, and bypass the need for a nested factory class:
+There is no requirement that the `Enemy.Factory` class be a nested class within `Enemy,` however we have found this to be a very useful convention.
+In both of the above examples we could install it like this instead, and bypass the need for a nested factory class:

 ```
 Container.BindFactory<Enemy, PlaceholderFactory<Enemy>>()